radiantlogic-v8/documentation-new/documentation/sys-admin-guide/06-security.md

 #### CRL File/Directory

 If the static (or failover) CRL checking mechanism has been selected, the value of the Server Certificate Revocation List File parameter should point to the CRL file downloaded from the certificate authority.
-This can be a zip file containing multiple CRL files if needed.
+This can be a file containing multiple CRL files if needed.
 Client certificates can be validated against this list.

 The Server Certificate Revocation List File parameter is configurable from the [Server Control Panel](01-introduction#accessing-the-server-control-panel) > Settings tab.
 If you are deployed in a cluster, each node must have the CRL file on their host machine and the location can vary.
 Therefore, you must go into the Server Control Panel associated with each node and set the location of the CRL file.